rkgIITBh/data-structures.github.io/HTML/priorityQ.md

 <p align="center">
 <img src="../images/binaryHeap.jpg">
 </p>
-A new insertion can happen at the rightmost vacant slot of the deepest level of the tree, i.e., after K. It may disturb the heap property if the value of the new insertion is smaller than the value of the parent.
+A new insertion can happen at the rightmost vacant slot of the deepest level of the tree, i.e., after 48.
+It may disturb the heap property if the value of the new insertion is smaller than the value of the parent.
 The <i>bottom-up heapify</i> operation can restore the heap property.

 The bottom-up heapify operation compares the values of the children and the parent.
 The process is applied until the value settles at its